 Jonathan’s strong family values and conservative roots were an integral part in his voting record during the 83rd, 84th and 85th Legislative Sessions.
 Jonathan has been awarded 100% scorecards from Texans for Fiscal Responsibility, the Texas Eagle Forum, and Concerned Women for America.
 Jonathan has consistently been ranked as one of the most conservative legislators by Professor Mark Jones of Rice University.

 As a freshman in the Texas House, Jonathan passed many pieces of groundbreaking legislation.
 House Bill 2268 was the first law passed in the nation protecting individuals email and electronic privacy from search without a warrant on the state level.
 Jonathan made national headlines with the passage of this bill that was signed into law on June 14, 2013.

 He worked diligently to shed light on the legislative process and change how business is done in the House chamber.
 He did not waver when it came to standing up and fighting to protect our Second Amendment rights.
 With his help, Texas was able to pass open carry and campus carry.

-Of all of the Representatives, Jonathan called the most points of order in the Texas House.
-Consequently, he successfully helped stop bad legislation from passing and becoming law.
+Of all of the Representatives, Jonathan has called the most points of order in the Texas House.
+Consequently, he successfully helps stop bad legislation from passing and becoming law.
 Jonathan continues to play a pivotal role in leading the conservative movement inside the walls of the Capitol and across Texas.